syncfusion/blazor-docs/src/gantt/gantt-chart/scheduling-tasks.md

 > NOTE
 >* Individual tasks can lie between any time within the defined working time range of the project.
->* The `DayWorkingTime` property is used to define the working time for the whole project.
+>* The `GanttDayWorkingTime` property is used to define the working time for the whole project.

 ## Weekend or Non-working Days